Noorjamal04/Otium/README.md

 # Otium
-A web application where users log daily feelings while Polar devices sync HRV data automatically.
-The app visualizes stress levels and enables doctors to review patient metrics, supporting diagnoses through combined emotional input and heartbeat variability analysis.
+ This project is a web application designed to help users track their emotional well-being alongside physiological data.
+Users can record their daily feelings, while the Polar heartbeat measuring device automatically syncs heartbeat variability (HRV) data into the platform.
+The application analyses HRV to provide insights into stress levels, giving users a clear view of their mental and physical state.

+Beyond personal use, the system enables collaboration between doctors and patients.
+Physicians can access the combined emotional inputs and HRV metrics to support more accurate diagnoses and monitoring.
+By integrating subjective feelings with objective biometric data, the application bridges the gap between self-reflection and medical evaluation, offering a practical tool for stress management and healthcare support.